bitnami/charts/bitnami/apisix/README.md

 ## Upgrading

+### To 3.0.0

+This major bump changes the following security defaults:

+- `resourcesPreset` is changed from `none` to the minimum size working in our test suites (NOTE: `resourcesPreset` is not meant for production usage, but `resources` adapted to your use case).
+- `global.compatibility.openshift.adaptSecurityContext` is changed from `disabled` to `auto`.

+This could potentially break any customization or init scripts used in your deployment.
+If this is the case, change the default values to the previous ones.

 ### To 2.0.0

 This major updates the `etcd` subchart to it newest major, 9.0.0.
 For more information on this subchart's major, please refer to [etcd upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/etcd#to-900).